ck546/academic-sitefinal/content/publication/work-autonomy-and-workplace-democracy-the-polarization-of-the-goods-of-work-autonomy-in-the-two-worlds-of-work/index.md

   caption: ""
 date: 2020-08-08T16:40:46.615Z
 ---
+{{% callout note %}}
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+{{% /callout %}}

 Awarded the Helen Potter Award by the Association for Social Economics for the best article published in the *Review of Social Economy* in 2020.